Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 This entirely depends on what you’re looking for!
 For fall colors, go in fall, but for cherry blossoms, go in spring.

-The weather is closely similar though spring tends to be warmer, especially on the days approaching summer.
-The crowds are also a bit similar but spring tends to receive more people than fall.
+The weather is very similar, though spring tends to be warmer, especially on the days approaching summer.
+The crowds are also a bit similar, but spring tends to receive more people than fall.

 Which month is Autumn in Paris?